invictus-integration/testing-framework/blog/invictus-logic-apps-testing-framework.md

 ### Authentication
 When you want to use this package to track of control your Logic Apps, you will have to authenticate against the subscription containing said Logic Apps of course.
 This can be done by re-using the existing service principal, which has been created to connect your Azure DevOps project to the Azure subscription.
-However, seeing as this service principal tpyically has contributor-access to the entire subscription, which is quite an overkill for testing-purposes, it would be advised to create a new service principal, entirely dedicated to the testing scenarios.
+However, seeing as this service principal typically has contributor-access to the entire subscription, which is quite an overkill for testing-purposes, it would be advised to create a new service principal, entirely dedicated to the testing scenarios.
 This test-service principal will need to get the "*Logic App Contributor*"-role assigned, as any other role would be insufficient to update your Logic Apps (to enable static results, for instance).

 But what exactly do you need to specify in order to really authenticate?